 More Frequent Periods

-Changes in period frequency can be signs of other medical problems so it is always worth getting medical advice when they become more frequent.
+Changes in period frequency can be signs of other medical problems so do seek medical advice if they become more frequent.

 Anaemia

-Anaemia is a significant risk for menstruating girls and women all the way through our life but heavier, more frequent periods in our early forties puts many women at increased risk of anaemia.
+Menstruating girls and women are always at risk of iron deficiency but heavier, more frequent periods in our early forties can increase our risk of anaemia.

 Extreme Fatigue